Top of the page

 A vaginal hysterectomy is surgery to remove the uterus, and usually the cervix, through a cut (incision) that your doctor made in your vagina.
 Your doctor may have also removed your ovaries and fallopian tubes.

-You can expect to feel better and stronger each day, although you may need pain medicine for a week or two.
+You can expect to feel better and stronger each day.
+But you might need pain medicine for a week or two.
 You may get tired easily or have less energy than usual.
 This may last for several weeks after surgery.
-You will probably notice that your belly is swollen and puffy.
-This is common.
-The swelling will take several weeks to go down.
-You may take 4 to 6 weeks to fully recover.
+And you also may have light vaginal bleeding for a few weeks.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Q057 in the search box to learn more about "Vaginal Hysterectomy: What to Expect at Home."
+Enter Q057 in the search box to learn more about "Vaginal Hysterectomy: What to Expect at Home".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.